 In this guide

-A Business Improvement District is set up through a legal ballot process.
+A BID is set up through a legal ballot process.
 This means that all businesses which pay business rates within the area, vote for or against a proposal document.
 This document includes the project activities and its aim to drive local economic regeneration of the specific area.

 If the vote is successful, all businesses will pay an extra amount referred to as a ‘levy’ on top of their business rates.
 The levy is then used to fund the projects in the proposal document.